netzkolchose/django-computedfields/docs/examples.rst

     For performant database business logic, django's favoured single instance approach is often toxic.
     If you know in advance, that performance will play a major role in parts of your application, than you should try to restrain from anything binding your code to that pattern (e.g. avoid heavy `save` overloads or instance signal hooks).
-If you cannot really avoid using them, then preparing the hook code to be used with multiple instances at once turning them into set-like mass actions will help to keep your code working in conjunction with bulk actions later on.
+If you cannot really avoid using those, then preparing the hook code to be used with multiple instances at once turning them into set-like mass actions will help to keep your code working in conjunction with bulk actions later on.